 5. Be happy with your results.

+When you have chosen the right technology, seen through its implementation and are experiencing positive results – be happy!
+This, of course, is an extension of the HR Tech conference which occurs much later.
+But it’s an important step in the process.
 If you have carefully examined your choices to find the best solutions to the biggest challenges and are seeing results – you deserve a sense of satisfaction!
 If done your job right you have saved your company money and made your employees happier in the process.